 Just 260 km north of Almaty, Altyn Emel is one of the most accessible places to experience a piece of the great under-discovered Kazakh wilds.

-Aktau and Katutau hills: The Aktau hills are a series of hills of great natural beauty.
+The Aktau hills are otherworldly.
 Bands of white, red and orange run horizontally across the range with striking effect.
-The Aktau hills are also known as a unique paleontological deposit.
-56 species of Early Miocene flora like pine, spruce, birch, alder, oak, walnut, chestnut, linden, frame, pistachio, ailanthus have been discovered here, as well as remains of ancient animals like crocodiles, turtles and giant rhinos with an estimated age of 25-30 million years.
+Known as a unique paleontological deposit, 56 species of Early Miocene flora like pine, spruce, birch, alder, oak, walnut, chestnut, linden, frame, pistachio, ailanthus have been discovered here, as well as remains of ancient animals like crocodiles, turtles and giant rhinos with an estimated age of 25-30 million years.

-To see all the sights you need at least 8 hours, and a jeep-style car is preferred as the track is worse than others in the park.
+To see all the sights on this route, you need at least 8 hours, and a jeep-style car is preferred as the track is worse than others in the park.

 Flora and fauna

 Not counting insects and fish, at least 260 different animals live in Altyn Emel.
 There are endangered amphibians like the Siberian toad and rare and endangered birds like black stork and imperial eagle.
 Of 78 species of mammals, 11 are recorded in the Red Book of Kazakhstan: stone marten, polecat, otter, manul (wild cat), wild ass, gazelle, argali, Asian barbastelle bat, Bukhara deer, lynx and Tien Shan brown bear.

 Kulan, goitered gazelle, przewalski horse and Bukhara deer are all endangered animals and Altyn Emel is one of the few places on earth where you can witness these animals in their natural habitat.

 There is a nursery for przewalski horses near the Singing Sand Dune you can visit.